Tr33-k5/project-sketch/README.md

-# Etchy-a-Sketchy
+# Project Sketch

-Etchy-a-Sketchy is a browser version of Etch-a-sketch.
+Project Sketch is a browser version of Etch-a-sketch.
 This project is part of the Odin-Project curriculum.

 ## How to use